Lay a set of We Connect Cards on a table, action-side facing up.

 What encouraged you to stop and copy an action?

-This exercise reminds me of a classic scene from the film Dead Poet’s Society in which a group of students are asked to walk in silence around the school courtyard.
+This exercise also reminds me of a classic scene from the film Dead Poet’s Society in which a group of students are asked to walk in silence around the school courtyard.
 In the beginning, the students walk in a variety of random patterns but in time, the students adopt the same walking routine, walking together at the same pace with the same stride.
-This speaks powerfully to the concepts of compliance and behavioural norms.
+This speaks powerfully to the concepts of adaptability, compliance and behavioural norms.
 To this end, you could frame this exercise as an opportunity for your group to explore and discuss the impacts of adopting group norms.
 To get the conversation started, you could focus on the following questions:

 Why did you choose to, or not choose to, copy the actions of other people?